-Stops: Kilcullen, Gowran, Inistioge
+- Stops: Kilcullen, Gowran, Inistioge

-Distance: 200mi (323km)
+- Distance: 200mi (323km)

-Estimated time: 4.5 hours not including stops
+- Estimated time: 4.5 hours, not including stops

 From Kilcullen, continue on the M9 toward Gowran.
 There, friends and I stopped to explore the ruins surrounding St. Mary’s Collegiate Church, parts of which date back over 2,000 years to Celtic times:

 These kinds of diversions are one of the best parts of taking a road trip through Ireland: you can stop and explore at will, on your own schedule.
 There are numerous famous landmarks in Ireland to enjoy.
-Please be respectful of ruins and historic sites while exploring!
+Please be respectful of ruins and historical sites while exploring!

 From Inistioge, make the 2.5-hour drive along the N25 to Kinsale for the evening.
 While there, spend time admiring the boats as they come into the harbor for the night; their fresh catches will be on the menu at many restaurants around town.

 - Stops: Blarney Castle, Blarney Stone, Drombeg Stone Circle, Schull

-Distance: 186mi (299km)
+- Distance: 186mi (299km)

-Estimated time: 5.5 hours not including stops
+- Estimated time: 5.5 hours, not including stops

 Cork & Blarney Castle